 Comments from previous participants

-We asked some of the 2020 participants what they would say to future students considering an application for the event.
+We asked some of the previous participants what they would say to future students considering an application for the series.
 You can read their comments here.

 "I really enjoyed being able to talk to such knowledgeable lecturers and academics about their speciality - it was so inspiring to see! "